 - 2 cups (240g) confectioners' sugar

-*Egg and milk MUST be at room temperature.
+- Egg and milk should be at room temperature.
 I used skim milk, though any milk would be fine.
-Buttermilk would be great.
+Buttermilk would be great!

-*If cream cheese frosting isn't your thing, try these cupcakes with my milk chocolate frosting, cinnamon-swirl frosting, white chocolate frosting, pumpkin cream cheese frosting, or basic vanilla frosting.
+- Do not use cream cheese spread; use brick style cream cheese.
+If cream cheese frosting isn't your thing, try these cupcakes with my milk chocolate frosting, cinnamon-swirl frosting, white chocolate frosting, pumpkin cream cheese frosting, or basic vanilla frosting.
+So many options!